elyxlz/github-context/README.md

 # GitHub Context Extractor

-Extract content from GitHub repositories.
+Extract context from GitHub repositories (code, issues, wiki ...) to your clipboard for AI.

 ## Install